U.S. trade deficit widens as exports sag, imports from China surge

 The data released on Tuesday by the Commerce Department illustrates the U.S. economy's vulnerabilities to a strong dollar and weak demand in foreign markets, which could impose further caution on the Federal Reserve's plans to hike interest rates.

-The scope of the increase was accentuated by the unusually narrow trade deficit registered in July.
-Also, imports likely got a temporary boost from inflows of cellphones ahead of the release of Apple's new iPhone model.

-But the size of the trade gap has risen far above the average levels seen in recent years and the onus for stronger U.S. economic growth is now falling squarely on consumers.
+But the size of the gap stands well above the average levels seen in recent years.
+This puts the onus on U.S. consumers to deliver stronger economic growth because the rest of the world will probably be a drag.

-"Trade will remain a drag on the real economy until well into next year," said Steve Murphy, an economist at Capital Economics.

 The declines are partly due to expectations of higher interest rates in the United States that have pushed the value of the dollar higher, reflecting the strength of America's economy relative to its trading partners.
 A stronger dollar makes U.S. goods less competitive abroad.

-The International Monetary Fund cut its global growth forecasts for the second time this year on Tuesday, citing weak commodity prices and a slowdown in China while warning that policies aimed at increasing demand were needed.

-A 3 percent increase in U.S. imports from China also factored into the widening of the trade deficit.
-China's yuan currency has depreciated sharply in recent months amid concerns of a possible crash in the Chinese economy, which is the second largest in the world after America's.
+A 3 percent increase in imports from China also factored into the widening of the trade deficit.
+China's yuan currency has devalued sharply in recent months amid concerns of a possible crash in the Chinese economy, which is the second largest in the world after America's.

 The widening of the U.S. trade deficit surpassed the $47.4 billion median forecast for the deficit in a Reuters poll of economists.

+This suggests the economy was growing a little more slowly in the third quarter than analysts expected.

-Yields on U.S. government debt initially declined after the report was released, before later turning higher as U.S. stock prices were little changed.
+Yields on U.S. government debt continued to decline after the report was released and U.S. stock futures traded lower.

 Until recently it appeared that the U.S. economy was largely shrugging off weakness abroad.
 But last week new data showed a sharp slowdown in employment growth in August and September.
 This has fueled doubts on Wall Street over Fed Chair Janet Yellen's assertion two weeks ago that the economy would be strong enough to warrant an interest rate hike this year.